 The visitation and communication allowed by the trial judge as to the non-custodial parent should be such as the circumstances direct.
 The exception would be if the best interests of the child or children are not served by visitation or communication or if the non-custodial parent is morally unfit.

 Common exceptions include that the non-custodial parent:

 - Uses illegal drugs, or

 It is the public policy of the State of Georgia to encourage that parents have continuing contact with parents who have shown the ability to act in the best interest of the child or children.
 It is also the State of Georgia’s policy to encourage parents to share in the rights and responsibilities of raising their children after they have separated or divorced.
 In most cases, parent visitation will be in the best interest of the child or children.

 However, in some cases, the trial judge will make a determination that visitation should not be allowed or should be restricted.
 If a non-custodial parent has a serious issue, such as a drug or alcohol problem or is violent, then the trial judge may make restrictions tailored to the case to protect the child or children.
 Such restriction may include that the visitation is supervised.
 Such supervision may be by a named individual who may be a relative or a close friend.
 The visitation may also be required to be supervised by a professional agency which is in the business of providing such services.
 The agency, of course, will charge a fee for the supervision.

-Diana Whipkey Young, founding family law attorney in Marietta of The Young Law Firm, knows the level of sensitivity involved in decisions regarding parental parenting time rights.
+Visitation rights attorney Diana Young, knows the level of sensitivity involved in decisions regarding parental parenting time rights.
 Emotions run high, and understandably so.
 Attorney Young will provide the aggressive representation necessary to secure the child parenting time you’re entitled to have.